F1 2021: Mercedes’ options in the face of a possible retirement of Lewis Hamilton

 As part of the list of possible candidates to take the place dstake Stoffel Vandoorne, who is already part of the squire and is currently one of the test pilots.
 He also runs EQ in Formula E and raced in 2017 and 2018 for McLaren in F1.

-The team’s other test driver, Nyck de Vries, is also another option that is already being explored.
+The team’s other test driver, Nyck de Vries, is also another option already under consideration.
 However, the preference will be headed by Vandoorne.

 But as for pilots with more experience to conquer the position left by Hamilton, The media suggests that the squire is behind Esteban Ocon.
 The Alpine rider has already been a Mercedes reserve for a while and they will seek to return but this time in a privileged place.
 While one of the most distant options would be Nico Hulkenberg.